bobf/skep/README.md

 ## Architecture

-_Skep_ is comprised of three services:
+_Skep_ is comprised of four services:

-* An agent which is deployed globally (i.e. to all _Swarm_ nodes);
+* An _agent_ which is deployed globally (i.e. to all _Swarm_ nodes);
-* A monitor which must be deployed to one manager node;
+* A _monitor_ which must be deployed to one manager node;
+* A _calculator_ which stores and calculates chart data which can be deployed to any node and must have only one replica;
-* A web app that can be deployed to any node but must also have only one replica.
+* A web _app_ that can be deployed to any node and must have only one replica.

-See [docker-compose.yml](docker-compose.yml) for example configuration.

-The agent periodically harvests system and container metrics which are sent to the web server and forwarded to the [_React_](https://reactjs.org/)-based front end.
+The _agent_ periodically harvests system and container metrics which are sent to the _calculator_ and _app_ services; the _app_ service forwards the data to the [_React_](https://reactjs.org/) front end using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) / [socket.io](https://socket.io/).
+The _calculator_ service retains the data in an [SQLite3](https://www.sqlite.org/version3.html) database.

+Chart requests are sent to the _app_ which forwards to the _calculator_.
+A confirmation is immediately returned to the front end while the _calculator_ uses one of its worker processes to render the chart data.
+When the data has been compiled it is sent back to the front end via a _WebSocket_ event.

+_Redux_ is used in the front end to manage events and data storage/manipulation.

-Agents use bind mounts to access metrics from the host system (`/proc`, `/etc/`, and `/dev` are mounted).
-Agents also gather statistics about containers running on each host by mounting the `/var/run/docker.sock`.
+_Agents_ use bind mounts to access metrics from the host system (`/proc`, `/etc/`, and `/dev` are mounted). _Agents_ also gather statistics about containers running on each host by mounting the _Docker_ socket (`/var/run/docker.sock`).

-The agent and monitor are written in _Python_ using the excellent [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html).
+All services are written in _Python 3_.

+_Skep_ utilises the excellent [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html) extensively.

 The web application is also written in _Python_ using the equally excellent [Flask](http://flask.pocoo.org/) web framework and [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).